 Also, another common question is how do I make a smoothie without banana?
 What, no bananas?
 I love bananas.
 However, I’ve learned there are MANY people out in the world that either don’t like bananas or are allergic to them.
 Or, they simply want to leave them out of a smoothie because they’re trying to cut back on the sugar.

-Why Many Choose To Use Bananas In Smoothie
+Why Use Bananas In Smoothie

 First, let’s talk about what role a banana plays in a smoothie.

 Adds a smooth creamy texture.
 Most fruits are high in water so they create more of a slushy texture when blended.
 Not to say that’s a bad thing but if you’re looking for thicky creamy smoothie, bananas are a great choice.

 Adds sweetness.
 The more ripe a banana is the more natural sweetness this brings to a smoothie.
 This makes a smoothie more palatable especially if you’re adding ingredients like kale, spinach, or other greens that tend to add some bitterness.

 Cheap and easy to find.
 Let’s be honest, it’s a lot cheaper to add a banana to your smoothie than an avocado.
 Bananas are readily available in any grocery store and even the organic ones are very affordable.

 Easy to freeze.
 Did you know that ripe bananas can be frozen?
 Yep!
 Simply, peel and put them into a freezer bag.
 When you’re ready to use one just take it out and throw it into the blender or put them into a smoothie freezer pack.
 You can read more about freezing bananas in this post.